MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshoot-settings.md

 > [MDMWinsOverGP](/windows/client-management/mdm/policy-csp-controlpolicyconflict) which is a Policy (CSP) does not apply for all settings such as Attack Surface Reduction rules (ASR rules) in Windows 10.

-Step 2) Find if it’s coming through a Policy or MDM or a local setting.
+Step 2) Find if it's coming through a Policy or MDM or a local setting.

 ||Microsoft Defender Antivirus setting registry location | What tools?|
 | -------- | -------- | -------- |